Ayehu/custom-activities/Office365/OfficeRemoveUserLicense/README.md

-## OfficeDeleteMailboxRule - Activity to delete a mailbox rule in Azure AD for Office365.
+## OfficeRemoveUserLicense - Activity to remove Exchange Online license from a user in Azure AD for Office365.

 ##### DLL's to reference
 Microsoft.Graph.dll